-The free concert, presented by the Chicago Symphony Orchestra Association in partnership with the Chicago Department of Cultural Affairs and Special Events, was one of Ma’s performances of his Bach Project, in which the cellist seeks to explore how “culture connects us” by performing these famous works, and holding a Day of Conversation and Action, in 36 locations around the world, including Vienna, Sydney, Athens, and Mumbai.
+The free concert, presented by the Chicago Symphony Orchestra Association in partnership with the Chicago Department of Cultural Affairs and Special Events, was one of Ma’s performances of his Bach Project.
+Ma seeks to explore how “culture connects us” by performing Bach’s famous works for cello in 36 locations around the world, including Vienna, Sydney, Athens, and Mumbai.

-The massive audience in Millennium Park was hushed for nearly two-and-a-half hours as Ma, the CSO’s Judson and Joyce Green Creative Consultant, performed Bach’s most famous works for cello passionately and athletically.
-Even with a backdrop the wailing of ambulances during the Allemande movement of the Suite No. 2, Ma was unfazed — he just smiled and continued to play.
+The massive audience in Millennium Park was hushed for nearly two-and-a-half hours as Ma, the CSO’s Judson and Joyce Green Creative Consultant, performed all six of Bach’s cello suites passionately and athletically.
+Even the wailing ambulances during the Allemande movement of the Suite No. 2 did not distract Ma — he just smiled and continued to play.

 As Ma explained to the audience, Bach’s cellos suites have served as “a sanctuary for [him in] good times and less good times.”
 He added that, in his nearly six decades playing the suites, he’s learned that this music “is not about getting it ‘right’ — it’s about getting in the right state of mind.”

-As a surprise, genre-bending encore, Ma performed “Eye of the Tiger” with young musicians from the music education organization Little Kids Rock and one of the rock anthem’s co-writers, Jim Peterik of the band Survivor, who hails from the Chicago area.
-To cap off the encore, Ma improvised his solos by playing his cello behind his head, mimicking Peterik’s flashy guitar moves.
+As a surprise, genre-bending encore, Ma performed Survivor’s “Eye of the Tiger” with guitarist Jim Peterik and young musicians from Little Kids Rock.
+Ma even improvised his solos in the arrangement by playing his cello behind his head, mimicking Peterik’s flashy guitar moves.

 At the end of the night, Ma thanked the audience for “sharing this moment,” and to the young musicians for “[taking] us further, getting our empathy, imagination, and curiosity going.”